 If you’re looking for another option to go to Insadong, there’s the Seoul Sightseeing Tour Bus.
 Unlike the first one, the bus has 15 stops.
 These include Gyeongbokung Palace, Myeongdong, and Namsan Seoul Tower, many more.

-You may visit this website to see the bus route and learn more about the ticket prices in advance.
+You may see the bus route here and learn more about the ticket prices in advance.